 Tickets for London Art Fair

 On show will be works by artists from the 20th century right up to the present.
-The preview evenings have the more expensive tickets at £32.75.
-Regular day tickets are available from £18.75.
-If you’re heading after work, there are evening tickets too at a very reasonable £12.75.
+The premier pass is the most expensive ticket at £38.50.
+Regular day tickets are available from £19.50.
+If you’re heading after work, there are evening tickets too at a very reasonable £13.00.